SreeyaSrikanth/InsightQA/README.md

 # InsightQA
-RAG-Powered Test Case and Script Generation Agent

-Live App:
 https://insightapp-sreeyasrikanth.streamlit.app/

 InsightQA is a QA automation assistant that converts product documents into structured test cases and executable Selenium-style scripts.
 It uses Retrieval-Augmented Generation and a Llama3 LLM backend to generate grounded, document-based outputs.

 ---